 Law

-On February 9, 2024 the Supreme Court of Canada upheld section 21 which provides that Indigenous laws have the force of federal law, and section 22(3) which specifies that Indigenous laws prevail over provincial laws in the event of a conflict.
-Through this federal framework, the inherent right of Nations to jurisdiction over child and family services is recognized.
-We are developing child and family legislation through these national standards.
+On February 9, 2024 the Supreme Court of Canada upheld section 21, which provides that Indigenous laws have the force of federal law, and section 22(3) which specifies that Indigenous laws prevail over provincial laws in the event of a conflict.
+This means the Carrier Sekani child and family well-being law, once enacted, will be recognized over a provincial child and family services regulation.

 The Journey to Carrier and Sekani Child and Family Law